Similar Deals Today

 We are reviewing the Acer Chromebook 15 CB515-1HT-C2AE.
-Starting at $263.00 at Amazon , this sleek and lightweight notebook is powered by Google’s Chrome OS operating system.
+This sleek and lightweight notebook is powered by Google’s Chrome OS operating system.

-It picks up from the smaller Acer Chromebooks with Google Play Support, but not its being offered in a bigger, full HD 15-inch touchscreen.
+It picks up from the Acer Chromebook 3 with Google Play Support, but not its being offered in a bigger, full HD 15-inch touchscreen.
 Aside from the bigger screen, the system comes with Intel’s Celeron N3350 processor, 4GB of RAM, and 32GB of storage.

 Did Acer cut many corners to deliver such a premium design at an affordable price?
 Or, its simple the ultimate Windows-killer we’ve all been waiting for.
 Let’s see!